twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the composite glyph properties.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – Confirmation dialog used when replacing.
-* **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images for use with empty glyphs.
+* **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images in empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
 * **TDISABLEDFORM** (version 5.0 & above) and **TABSTRACTDISABLEDIALOG** (version 12.0.0.2565) – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).
-The dialog is shown once or many times for all fonts before exporting or testing (recent versions).
-It includes a link to the registration page in the High-Logic website.
+The dialog is shown either once or many times before exporting or testing fonts (recent versions).
 * **TDM** (version 4.0 & above) – Contains icons in the program with no regard to `Glyph.Data` in old versions.
 Version 5.5 (2006-05-30) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Edits anchors in the font.
-* **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Exports glyph data to fgd files in the font (**Tools: Export Glyph Data...**).
+* **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Exports glyph data either one by one or bulk to fgd files in the font (**Tools: Export Glyph Data...**).
 The feature is undocumented in the help file.
 Recent versions limits this feature to only one glyph.
 * **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export fonts.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
 * **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Shows a wizard to extract OpenType font collections into separate font files (**Tools: Extract from OTC...**).